Burhanverse/Tunified/README.md

 ### Features:

 - Fetches the now playing song from Last.fm.
-- Utilizes Spotify and YTDL modules to get the required metadata for the tracks.
+- Utilizes Youtube Music api to get the required metadata for the tracks.
 - Posts the song details to a Telegram channel.
 - Updates the post every 5 seconds to reflect the current song.
 - Shows the Last listened song date and time.